chainify/nolik/README.md

 ### Microservices description

 * **web** - is a web client for Nolik.
 It is built with Next.js and Mobx frameworks.
 In development mode this container uses web sockets, and as a default uses 3001 port for that.
 It can be configured in `.env` file.
 In development mode, web-client will run a local server and auto-refresh a page on code update.
 In production mode, web-client will build and run the static files, which is much faster option.
-To use Nolik, each user has to install Waves Keeper - a browser extension that securely stores private keys.
 The incoming and outgoing messages are encrypted and decrypted on a client-side.
 For better performance, Nolik has a built-in caching layer based on LevelDB.
 Currently, users broadcast transaction directly from Nolik client.

 * **server** - is an API endpoint for Nolik.
 It allows getting structured information about incoming and outgoing messages.
 API is also can be used for dropping client cache.
 In order to do that just update the `API_VERSION` parameter from `.env` file.

 * **parser** - is a tool for finding your transactions in the blockchain and saving them to the database.
-The message is encrypted and Nolik does not know the decryption keys (only Alice and Bob know them and store them in Waves Keeper extension).
+The message is encrypted and Nolik does not know the decryption keys (only Alice and Bob know).
 Parser saves the blockchain transaction only to increasing productivity.

 * **ipfs** - is an IPFS node that allows saving and storing files based on IPFS protocol.
 After successful saving IPFS endpoint returns a unique hash - the file address that is generated based on file content (same file => same hash).
 That address is used for reading the file content.
 The IPFS hash is attached to blockchain transaction that is broadcasted to the blockchain network.